mateusz800/mateusz800/README.md

 </br>

-I am constantly working on developing my skills especially in creating and managing mobile applications.
+I am constantly working on developing my skills.
 Open to learning new technologies and participating in interesting projects.
 You can reach me via email <a href="mailto:mat.budnik@outlook.com"> mat.budnik@outlook.com </a>